The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

 An insight from Theorem \ref{thm:V} is that \V-bias conditioning on $C=c$ is of the same sign as the sign of function $g(c)=p_{c\mid00}p_{c\mid11}-p_{c\mid10}p_{c\mid01}$.
 In the special case where either $p_{c\mid00}$ or $p_{c\mid11}$ is zero and either $p_{c\mid10}$ or $p_{c\mid01}$ is zero, $g(0)$ will be zero.
 Outside of this special case, generally $g(c)=0$ when

-This means \V-bias conditioning on $C=c$ is zero when $X$ and $Y$ do not interact in their effects on the probability of $C=c$ on the \textsc{rr} scale. \V-bias conditioning on $C=c$ is positive when $X$ and $Y$ interact in their effects on the probability of $C=c$ on the \textsc{rr} scale such that
+As the ratios above represent effects of $X$ and $Y$ on the probability of $C=c$ on the \textsc{rr} scale, this expression reads: the effect of the combination of two actions, shifting $X$ to 1 and shifting $Y$ to 1 (from a base of $(X=0,Y=0)$), equals the combination of the individual actions' effects, that is, there is no interaction.
+Hence, \V-bias conditioning on $C=c$ is zero when $X$ and $Y$ do not interact in their effects on the probability of $C=c$ on the \textsc{rr} scale; this is consistent with \citeauthor{Shahar2017}'s (\citeyear{Shahar2017}) finding.
+In addition, \V-bias conditioning on $C=c$ is positive when $X$ and $Y$ interact in their effects on the probability of $C=c$ on the \textsc{rr} scale such that

 and is negative when the interaction is in the opposite direction, i.e.,